MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 4. On the **User Input** tab, set the **Property** field to `user.zipcode`, and set the **Output format** field to the expression `=trim(this.value)` to remove any superfluous spaces around the user-provided value.
 5. On the **Other** tab, set the following values to define validation rules for the zipcode input:
     - In the **Recognizers** areas, set the **Unrecognized Prompt** field, to `- Sorry the value '${this.value}' doesn't appear to be a valid entry.
 Please enter a zip code in the form of 12345.`.
-    - In the **Validation** section, enter the validation rule `length(this.value) == 5` to will check that the length of the zipcode entry is only five characters.
+    - In the **Validation** section, add the validation rule `length(this.value) == 5` to will check that the length of the zipcode entry is only five characters.
 Then set the **Invalid Prompt** field to `- Sorry, '${this.value}' is not valid.
 I'm looking for a 5-digit number as zip code.
 Please specify a zip code in the form 12345.`.
     - In the **Prompt configurations** section, set the **Default value** property to `98052`.

         By default, prompts are configured to ask the user for information *Max turn count* times (with a default of 3).
 When the max turn count is reached, the prompt will stop and the property will be set to the value defined in the **Default value** field before moving forward with the conversation.